 Try these alternatives if the CFU is not for you:

-Despite the similar name, this card is more complicated than its simple “sibling”.
-The Freedom earns 5x UR points on quarterly rotating categories.
-It also comes with the same sign-up bonus as the Chase Freedom.
+Despite the similar name, this card is more complicated than its “sibling”.
+The Chase Freedom earns 5x UR points on quarterly rotating categories.
+It also comes with the same sign-up bonus as the Freedom Unlimited.

-The Everyday Card has a different earning structure.
+The Amex Everyday Card has a different earning structure than most points and miles cards.
 It earns 2x Membership Rewards (MR) points per dollar at grocery stores and 1x on everything else.
 If you use your card at least 20 times per month, you will receive a 20% points bonus.
 With a little work, you can earn 2.4x points at grocery stores and 1.2x points on everything else.

 This card has no-annual fee and a public sign-up bonus of 10,000 MR points.
 It can be earned after spending just $1,000 in the first 3 months.